Villas in Menorca

 Beach bliss at its finest.
 A ribbon of silver sand trails between jade-tinted waters and pine forest, sheltered by a wall of cliffs.
 You can reach Cala Escorxada either from Sant Tomàs along a scenic 45-minute coastal trail, or by waterboat-taxi from Cala Galdana.

 For families with small children, Es Grau’s gently sloping seabed creates a bathwater-warm paddling pool, with a good 50 metres of knee-high waters.
-Backed onto by Albufera National Park, the beach is located near tapas bars and kayaking kiosks.
+Backed by the Albufera National Park, the beach is located near tapas bars and kayaking kiosks.

 It’s all about embracing the slow life on Menorca villa holidays.
 Days are spent hiking through olive and orange groves down to secret coves, shopping for traditional leather sandals in artisan stores, and feasting on day-fresh seafood at harbourfront restaurants.
 A new generation of creatives are shaking up the scene, from reimagining centuries-old sandstone quarries as arts and cultural centres, to transforming Menorca villas into boutique boltholes.